-The North Carolina Latino Coalition strengthens the leadership, voice and participation of immigrants in local, statewide and federal issues.
+The North Carolina Congress of Latino Organizations strengthens the leadership, voice and participation of immigrants in local, statewide and federal issues.
 It is a broad-based, multi-issue coalition of grassroots Latino congregations, neighborhood associations, unions, community centers and sports associations.

 Durham Congregations Associations and Neighborhoods aims to strengthen congregations and community institutions by developing the skills and capacity of their leaders to be change agents in the public process.